gosoccerboy5/formatting-help/README.md

 # formatting-help
  Tools for fixing formatted code that isn't formatted the way you want.
 Good amount of support for tabs.
 https://gosoccerboy5.github.io/formatting-help/
-<sub>(For anyone developing locally - links in the HTML don't have a .html at the end of them, so when you click one, just slap a .html at the end of the url)</sub>

 ## For recreations written in Dart (cause why not):
 [trim-whitespace](https://dartpad.dev/eb896fef2a75cf4b1bb182aed65b79ae?null_safety=true)